collibra/terraform-provider-data-access/docs/resources/mask.md

 Required:

 - `data_source` (String) The ID of the data source that this mask is applicable to

-Optional:

-- `type` (String) The masking type to use for the mask in this data source
+- `type` (String) The masking type to use for the mask in this data source.
+Available types are defined by the data source.

 <a id="nestedatt--columns"></a>